rk-lindsey/al_driver/doc/source/basicmode.rst

 Setting up Steps 1 & 2
 ------------------------------------------

-As with a standard ChIMES fit (see e.g, <LINK TO LSQ DOCS>), model generation must begin with selecting an intial training set and specifying fitting hyperparameters.
+As with a standard ChIMES fit (see e.g, the `(ChIMES LSQ manual) <https://chimes-lsq.readthedocs.io/en/latest/index.html>`_), model generation must begin with selecting an intial training set and specifying fitting hyperparameters.
 In the ALD, this involves the following files, at a minimum:

 .. code-block :: text